rust-lang/rust/src/doc/rustc-dev-guide/src/llvm-coverage-instrumentation.md

 > directive, so they will be skipped if the profiler runtime has not been
 > [enabled in `config.toml`](#recommended-configtoml-settings).

-Finally, the [`coverage-llvmir`] test compiles a simple Rust program with `-C instrument-coverage` and compares the compiled program's LLVM IR to expected LLVM IR instructions and structured data for a coverage-enabled program, including various checks for Coverage Map-related metadata and the LLVM
+Finally, the [`tests/codegen/instrument-coverage/testprog.rs`] test compiles a simple Rust program with `-C instrument-coverage` and compares the compiled program's LLVM IR to expected LLVM IR instructions and structured data for a coverage-enabled program, including various checks for Coverage Map-related metadata and the LLVM